maRce10/marce10.github.com/_posts/2019-02-16-Working_with_songs.md

 <iframe src='https://www.xeno-canto.org/15607/embed?simple=1' scrolling='no' frameborder='0' width='900' height='150'></iframe>

 It has a very simple song with a couple of elements.
-The code I used for selecting elements and adding labels (i.e. creating the 'pe_st' object) is found at the end of the post.
+The code I used for selecting elements and adding labels (i.e. creating the 'pe_st' selection table) is found at the end of the post.
+For now it's enough to say that the only extra feature in 'pe_st' is a column containing the song labels (i.e. to which song each element belong to).

 We can make spectrograms of the full recording with boxes on the elements and orange lines above the elements highlighting those that belong to the same song.
 This can be done using the 'song' argument in [lspec](https://marce10.github.io/warbleR/reference/lspec.html).
 The argument simply takes the name of the column with the song labels: